holochain/js-tests-scaffold/README.md

 The configuration currently uses [tape](https://github.com/substack/tape) as a testing framework.

-These files will be copied into the `test` folder of any new Genome that is started using `hcdev init`.
+These files are copied into the `test` folder of any new Genome that is started using `hcdev init`.